 Since the beginning, Composite Motor Development has had one end goal: an inexpensive and lightweight motor capable of getting us to space.
-The R motor is an 8-inch diameter, all carbon fiber casing beast with 200 pounds of propellant capable of producing 5000lbf thrust, accelerating the SpaceShot vehicle to 23 Gs at liftoff.
+The R motor is a 10-inch diameter, all carbon fiber casing beast with 250 pounds of propellant capable of producing over 10,000lbf thrust, accelerating the SpaceShot vehicle to 35 Gs at liftoff.
 SRL completed and static fired our first R class motor in February 2020, in hopes of securing an FAA waiver to fly SpaceShot soon after.
 However, propellant deficiencies and inadequate adhesion of the thermal protection system led to an overpressure event and loss of the motor.
-After this test, SRL decided to step back and take a more stepped approach to everything that goes into making an R motor, including its materials, the design design, propellant manufacuring, and all fabrication methods.
-Currently, SRL is building and testing smaller O-class motors to perfect our technology before scaling up again to the bigger and more expensive R class.
+After this test, SRL decided to step back and take a more stepped approach to everything that goes into making an R motor, including its materials, design, propellant manufacturing, and all fabrication methods.
+Currently, SRL is in the process of scaling up to 6″ motors and then later this year static firing our 10″ R motor again

 What We Do

 The composite motor team is responsible for designing, manufacturing, and testing the propulsion systems that power all of SRL’s solid-fueled motors.
 Our long-term goal is to create low-cost and lightweight carbon fiber motors to enable frequent research flights from the CU community.
 We work with new materials such as carbon fiber, kevlar, ceramics, and more to develop casing and nozzle designs as we improve motor technology.
 Composite motor rapidly designs, builds, tests motors to scale up to the R class booster powering Spaceshot.

 The first solid motors SRL ever produced and tested were with 38mm diameter propellant grains in an aluminum casing, producing 25 lbf thrust for just over 2 seconds.
 Although the team quickly grew out of these into much larger motors.